seemslegit42/aevonos/src/docs/CORE-SUBSYSTEMS/OBELISK-PAY.md

 ### 5.2.
 Klepsydra Engine (`klepsydra-service`)
 -   **Transactional Backbone**: Obelisk Pay is the atomic transactional backbone for the entire Klepsydra Engine.
 -   **Atomic Tribute Processing**: When a user makes a tribute to a Folly Instrument, the `klepsydra-service` calculates the outcome and boon amount.
 It then calls the `logTributeEvent` function in `ledger-service` to atomically record the transaction.
 This atomic operation guarantees that the ledger remains consistent and funds cannot be spent if they are not available.

+### 5.3.
+Proxy.Agent & The Black Card
+- **Real-World Transmutation**: For high-tier users, the `Proxy.Agent` can be summoned to transmute ΞCredits into real-world payments.
+- **Process**: The Proxy.Agent calculates the cost, adds a "Transmutation Tithe," and debits the user's account via Obelisk Pay.
+It then executes the real-world payment from a corporate account.
+- **The Black Card**: A physical or digital NFC card acts as a Command Card, invoking the Proxy.Agent for seamless real-world tributes.

 ---